mark-when/markwhen/README.md

 endGroup
 ```

-Sections behave similarly though extend to the width of the entire cascade and are activated by the `section` and `endSection` keywords:
+Sections behave similarly though extend to the width of the entire timeline and are activated by the `section` and `endSection` keywords:
 ![](images/sections.gif)
 <br>

 ## Sorting

 ![](images/sorting.gif)
-Cascades can be sorted one of three ways: how they were originally written (default), ascending, or descending.
+Timelines can be sorted one of three ways: how they were originally written (default), ascending, or descending.
 Event groups will be sorted internally and then they themselves sorted based on their collective earliest and latest dates.

 <br>